 A few years ago I got my Open Water Diver certification right here at home in Montreal.
 It was winter so naturally, I learned all about underwater breathing inside a deep deep swimming pool.
 I then passed my certification during the summer days, in a lake near Quebec.
 I saw not one, not two, but three live fish!

 I know.
 Crazy!
 I should’ve played the lottery that day.
 But I didn’t.
 And while my scuba certification has served me well in past trips to Colombia, Panama, and Cuba, in 2017 I’ll be sticking around Canada.
-This time, however, I don't want to wrap myself in a wet suit 800mm thick and submerge in a smoky lake.
+This time, however, I don't want to wrap myself in a thick wet suit and submerge myself in a dark lake.
 So I did a bit of research and learned that Canada has some of the most incredible snorkelling experiences in the world.
 Really.
 I couldn't keep all this info to myself.
 So here it goes!
 Heads up, this is not your typical colourful, warm water, little fishies underwater promenade.
 But you will see, it may be just as unforgettable and unique.

 "This is not your typical colourful, warm water, little fishies underwater promenade.
 But you will see, it may be just as unforgettable and unique."